Oxford English Dictionary: The OED in popular culture

 The 2020 novel The Dictionary of Lost Words by Pip Williams centres on the creation of the OED, the fictional narrator spending much time in the Scriptorium as a child, the daughter of a fictional widowed lexicographer, and later becoming an assistant there.
 It has been adapted for the stage, and a television series is planned.

+The 2019 film The Professor and the Madman featuring Mel Gibson and Sean Penn tells the story of how Professor James Murray begins work compiling words for the first edition of the Oxford English Dictionary in the 19th century, and receives over 10,000 entries from a patient at Broadmoor Criminal Lunatic Asylum, Dr. William Chester Minor.